The right tools for the job…

 There are a lot of poor compasses on the market, equally, there a lot of very good ones too.
 It is not difficult to buy a good one.
-Just about any of the Silva or Suunto ranges are perfectly adequate for hill walking in the UK.
+Just about any from the Silva or Suunto baseplate ranges are perfectly adequate for hill walking in the UK.
 For a decade or so my weapon of choice was a Silva Ranger 3.
 No fancy bells and whistles but had enough features to keep me safe.
 Three Points of the Compass upgraded from this a few years ago.
-Firstly to the Expedition 4 for no other reason than the longer base plate on that compass is better for taking bearings on a map.
+Firstly to the Expedition 4 for no other reason than the longer baseplate on that compass is better for taking bearings on a map.
 However I found the Suunto M-3 a better baseplate compass.
 As eyesight dimmed with age and my navigation skillset (slightly) improved, I also moved on to Mirror Compasses for more demanding or longer hikes.
 The Silva Expedition S is an excllent mirror compass however the Suunto MC-2G, which also has a global needle, is probably the finest compass currently available for the outdoor navigator.
-Though it does take a degree of skill to use this style of compass properly.
+It does take a degree of skill to use this style of compass properly.
 I have written a little more on compasses elsewhere.

 There are two other aids to navigation that I also take with me.
 These are a set of Pacer Beads and a small Suunto Clipper compass.
 I have had other similar mini compasses in the past but lost them all.
 Primarily because I used to clip them on to the edge of my map- asking to be lost in that position really.
 Some people clip them on to their watch strap but the Clipper is really robust enough for that, I clip it to the sternum strap of my pack and have yet to lose it from that position.
 It is cheap, handy for quick checks of direction and a back up should I ever lose the big ‘un.
 Bit of a no brainer really.